dzuelke/HadooPHP/README.md

 Create a folder (this folder name will be the job name later on), with a `Mapper.php` containing the mapper class, a `Reducer.php` containing a reducer class (if desired), and, if you want, an `ARGUMENTS` file with additional arguments.

 *Note: when you have an ARGUMENTS file, you must include full `-mapper` and `-reducer` commands, see the examples.
-Any `-D` flags in ARGUMENTS must also precede any other switches such as `-mapper` or `-file`.*
+Any `-D` flags in ARGUMENTS must also precede any other switches such as `-mapper` or `-file`.
+Every line in ARGUMENTS must be terminated by a backslash because the raw contents of the file are inserted into the generated shell script.*

 ### Job Compilation